 The viewers connect with the person speaking and they also get the feeling that your company has a global focus.

-Translation doesn’t have to be a priority in the overall marketing strategy but try to go beyond what you’ve come to expect from the marketing department, and discover new ways to get your audience closer to your brand, and create longer lasting impressions.
+Translation doesn’t have to be a priority in the overall marketing strategy.
+But try to go beyond what you’ve come to expect from the marketing department.
+Discover new ways to get your audience closer to your brand.
+And create longer lasting impressions.

-Online video gives you the power of sight and audio, which means more ways to keep the viewer engaged while you sell them on the value of your product, service, or brand, and why they should be using it.
+Correctly done, online video gives you the power of sight and audio.
+If you create a video marketing strategy, it will help you find more ways to keep the viewer engaged while selling them on the value of your product, service, or brand.
+And let them know why they should be using it.